|Pilot 1st Lt. Harold Rudolph Tuck, O-023078 (MIA / KIA) Lynchburg, VA

 Fates of the Crew

-Tuck was declared dead on November 12, 1944 and is memorialized on the tablets of the mission at Manila American Cemetery.
+Tuck was officially declared dead on November 12, 1944.
+He is memorialized at Manila American Cemetery on the tablets of the missing.

 NARA World War II Prisoners of War Data File - Paul F Mc Cleaf

 Navy Serial Number Search Results - SBD-5 Dauntless 36230

 USN Overseas Aircraft Loss List January 1944 - SBD-5 36230